pabloprf/PORTALS-tutorial/docs/source/transp_capabilities.rst

 ===================

 **PORTALS** can be used to run TRANSP, interpret results and plot revelant quantities.
-This framework does not provide linceses or support to run TRANSP, therefore, please see :ref:`Installation` for information on how to get TGLF working and how to configure your setup.
+This framework does not provide linceses or support to run TRANSP, therefore, please see :ref:`Installation` for information on how to get TRANSP working and how to configure your setup.

 Once setup has been successful, the following regression test should run smoothly: